bhyvex/cloudly/README.md

 11) Configuring the web server (NGINX without the SSL support)

-First and foremost install the NGINX (and flup), like so:
+First and foremost install the NGINX (and Python Flup modul), like so:

 <pre>
 $ apt-get install nginx
 $ apt-get install python-flup
 </pre>

-Open your nginx domain config file:
+Open up your nginx domain config file:

 <pre>
 $ vi /etc/nginx/sites-available/cloudly.loc
 </pre>

-..and add in the following configuration:
+..and paste in the following configuration:

 <pre>
 server